BROWN: Rauner won’t talk about Trump but borrows from his playbook

 I’m guessing that means Rauner will return to his Chicago-blamin’, union-bashin’ (especially teachers), taxpayer-protectin’ “reformer” self.

+If so, he’s going to have to do it without one of his closest political advisers, Mike Zolnierowicz, who on Friday joined the exodus from Rauner’s team.
+Unlike many of the others, Zolnierowicz’ departure was voluntary.
+He’s moving to another political job.

-I can’t honestly say he ever abandoned that approach, though maybe he had trouble “getting his message out” after two years of starving out the state’s universities and social service providers.
+I can’t say Rauner ever strayed far from his 2014 approach, though maybe he had trouble “getting his message out” after two years of starving out the state’s universities and social service providers.

 When you get down to it, no Illinois politician has ever been more consistent than Rauner.
 Nobody stays on message better than him, no matter how much I might resent the message after hearing it over and over.